MatthewTheCoder1218/chronicle/README.md

 1. Open **VSCode**
 2. Go to **Extensions** (Ctrl+Shift+X)
-3. Search for `Chronicles` and install it
+3. Search for `DevChronicle` and install it
 4. Configure settings in `settings.json` or via command palette

 ## 📖 Usage